Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

-In our analysis of the relative error of the perturbed solution, we have in mind real-world systems described by mathematical models based on linear ODEs (\ref{ode}), which require simulation through the integration of these ODEs.
-In this context, if there is uncertainty in the initial value (for example due to measurement errors), it is important not only to know the long-time behavior of the absolute error of perturbed solutions as described in A), but also to understand the long-time behavior of the relative error.
-After all, in applied sciences, the relative error is often considered the most significant type of error, and the entire framework of computing relies on concepts related to the relative error, such as floating-point numbers and significant figures.
-In Subsection \ref{examples} below, we examine two such models and emphasize the importance of considering the relative error of the solution in cases of uncertainty in the initial value.
+Understanding the long-time behavior of the relative error of the perturbed solution is fundamental in real-world systems described by mathematical models based on linear ODEs (\ref{ode}), which require simulation through the integration of these ODEs in the presence of uncertainty in the initial value.
+This is particularly true when the solution becomes small or large, compared to the initial value, a situation where looking at the absolute error of the perturbed solution can have little significance.
+In Subsection \ref{examples} below, we examine two such models and emphasize the importance of considering the relative error of the perturbed solution in cases of uncertainty in the initial value.

-Moreover, from a purely mathematical perspective, even without considering potential applications (which do exist), studying the long-time behavior of the relative error of perturbed solutions can be a mathematical issue worthy of investigation.